ktsenovv/clear-icons-cache/README.md

 <br />

 <h1>:copyright: Copyright <a href="#-clear-icons-cache" title="Go to Navigation">[↑]</a></h1>
-© Kristian Cenov &#128640; KC.
+© Kristian Tsenov.
 All rights reserved.